-a) Give prominent notice with each copy of the object code that the b) Accompany the object code with a copy of the GNU GPL and this license document.
+- a) Give prominent notice with each copy of the object code that the Library is used in it and that the Library and its use are covered by this License. - b) Accompany the object code with a copy of the GNU GPL and this license document.